-Her most recent volume, the co-edited Composition, Rhetoric, and Disciplinarity (2018), outlines different models of disciplinarity as it inquires into whether, and how, Composition and Rhetoric constitutes a discipline with historically unique characteristics and challenges.
-Assembling Composition, edited with Stephen McElroy for the CCCC SWR series and released in 2017,examines and illustrates assemblage through three lenses-- theory, school, and the world.
-Her edited A Rhetoric of Reflection, released in 2016, considers reflection from multiple perspectives, including transfer, multimedia, assessment, and race and language.
-And her co-authored Writing across Contexts: Transfer, Composition, and Sites of Writing, released in 2014, demonstrates the efficacy of a new writing curriculum, Teaching for Transfer (TFT), and articulates a new theory of prior knowledge located in theories of assemblage, remix, and critical incidents; it won both the 2015 CCCC Research Impact Award and the 2016 Council of Writing Program Administrators Best Book Award.
-It has also provided the foundation for two CCCC-sponsored research grants supporting the first-of-its-kind study of the efficacy of TFT curriculum across 8 diverse institutional sites.
+In 2014, her co-authored Writing across Contexts: Transfer, Composition, and Sites of Writing was published; it demonstrates the efficacy of a new writing curriculum, Teaching for Transfer (TFT), and articulates a new theory of prior knowledge located in theories of assemblage, remix, and critical incidents; it won both the 2015 CCCC Research Impact Award and the 2016 Council of Writing Program Administrators Best Book Award.
+It has also provided the foundation for two CCCC-sponsored research grants supporting a first-of-its-kind study of the efficacy of TFT curriculum across 8 diverse institutional sites.

 She has served as president or chair of several scholarly organizations: the National Council of Teachers of English (NCTE); the Conference on College Composition and Communication (CCCC); the NCTE College Section and the College Forum; the Council of Writing Program Administrators; and the South Atlantic Modern Language Association (SAMLA).
 She serves on several boards, including the National Board for Miami University's Howe Center for Writing Excellence and on the Executive Board for the Association for Authentic, Experiential and Evidence-Based Learning (AAEEBL), and she is serving as a mentor for WASC's Community of Practice for Advancing Learning Outcomes Visibility.
 She also serves on editorial boards for several journals, including for College English; Kairos; Computers and Composition; and Double Helix.
 Earlier boards she has served on include the Steering Committee of the 2011 National Assessment of Educational Progress (NAEP) and the Steering Committee for the Association of American Colleges and Universities (AAC&U) VALUE project focused on electronic portfolios.

-With Barbara Cambridge and Darren Cambridge, she has led the Inter/National Coalition on Electronic Portfolio Research (ncepr.org), a research group including over 60 institutional partners from around the world documenting the learning recorded in students’ ePortfolios.
-She is also the recipient of several awards, including the Florida State Graduate Mentor Award, the FSU Graduate Teaching Award (twice), the Donald Murray Prize, the Purdue University Distinguished Woman Scholar Award, and the CCCC Exemplar Award, considered by many to be the highest honor in the field.
+Yancey is also the recipient of several awards, including the Florida State Graduate Mentor Award, the FSU Graduate Teaching Award (twice), the Donald Murray Prize, the CWPA book award (twice), the CCCC Research Impact Award, the South Atlantic Review Best Essay Award, the Purdue University Distinguished Woman Scholar Award, and the CCCC Exemplar Award, considered by many to be the highest honor in Rhetoric and Composition.
+In 2019, she received the National Council of Teachers of English Squire Award, “given to an NCTE member who has had a transforming influence and has made a lasting intellectual contribution to the profession.”

 - Composition, Rhetoric, and Disciplinarity, published by Utah State University Press (co-edited, 2018)